mixemed/mixemed/README.md

 - 👋 Hi, I’m @mixemed
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning python and I am doing my Master of Science.
+- 🌱 I’m currently learning python and I am doing my Master of Science in mathematics.
 - 💞️ I’m looking to collaborate on Quantum Computer, Databases, Riskmanagement, Cryptology.
 - 📫 How to reach me mehmet-yigit@web.de